matthewselby/nginx-redirect-generator/readme.md

 ## 🚗 Roadmap 🚗

+- select all inside code will only select code
 - impliment [ClipboardJS](https://clipboardjs.com/) on generated redirects
 - load test and ensure perf
   - currently locks browser on 50k and 100k .csv